Alewy00/Mouse-trapped/README.md

  I would like to create a mini zelda dungeon with small easy puzzles

+ - User can see entire map (non-scrolling)

+ - User cannot lose, but there is a Quit button

  ## MVP

 - User can move character around the canvas